-Although it is around the same size as the British Isles, Japan has hundreds of luxury ski resorts for skiers to enjoy.
-With snow falling regularly all winter, you can be sure of excellent snow conditions during your ski holiday, with 13 main ski areas to discover between the Hokkaido (North Island) and Honshu (Main Island).
+Although it is around the same size as the British Isles, Japan has hundreds of ski resorts for skiers to enjoy.
+With snow falling regularly all winter, you can be sure of excellent snow conditions during your luxury ski holiday in Japan, with 13 main ski areas to discover between the Hokkaido (North Island) and Honshu (Main Island).
 After a day in the powder, dine in a traditional Japanese restaurant, relax in one of many natural hot spring onsens or retire to your luxury Japanese ski chalet.

-On Hokkaido, Niseko is one of the most popular ski areas, comprising four interlinked resorts - Grand Hirafu, Hanazono, Niseko Village and An’nupuri.
+On Hokkaido, Niseko comprises four interlinked resorts - Grand Hirafu, Hanazono, Niseko Village and An’nupuri.
 Niseko provides some of the best restaurants of any ski town and is famed for its wide-open powder bowls and tree runs.
 Other popular resorts on Hokkaido include family-friendly Furano, powder central Rusutsu and adventure playground Tomamu.